RobomiYumi/fanboxbutton/README.md

 ![Image](https://i.imgur.com/Uh8Fu0W.png)

-* Save and it should work as long as Tamper Monkey is enabled.
+* Save and it should work.
+When Tamper Monkey is enabled.